MetaFabInc/metafab-java/docs/ShopsApi.md

 <a name="withdrawFromShop"></a>
 # **withdrawFromShop**
-> TransactionModel withdrawFromShop(shopId, xAuthorization, xPassword, withdrawFromShopRequest)
+> TransactionModel withdrawFromShop(shopId, xAuthorization, xWalletDecryptKey, withdrawFromShopRequest)

 Withdraw from shop